Liberal Arts courses for 2020

 Liberal arts is a challenging and rewarding subject for outstanding, highly motivated students.
-Our programme provides a rich education in the meaning and importance of the arts and humanities.
+Our courses provide a rich education in the meaning and importance of the arts and humanities.

 Opportunities to study abroad and to work with organisations outside the University will enhance your employability.